THE BASICS: WHAT IS PIGMENTATION?

 At 577nm wavelength, the ProYellow laser is particularly useful for epidermal pigmentation such as superficial freckles, some sun spots, age spots, and stubborn conditions such as vascular melasma.
 Vascular melasma is a multi-layer pigmentation condition that results from an increased in blood vessels under the skin.
 These blood vessels are reduced with the ProYellow laser and in turn reduces pigmentation.

 Like the Q-switched laser, the ProYellow laser is a versatile laser.
-It is used for a variety of conditions such as melasma, sun/age spots, freckles, facial flushing, acne treatment, post acne redness, skin brightening and rejuvenation, etc. Due to its unique wavelength, the energy from the ProYellow laser is absorbed by both pigmentation and the underlying blood vessels.
+It is used for a variety of conditions such as melasma, sun/age spots, freckles, facial flushing, acne treatment, post acne redness, skin rejuvenation and brightening, etc. Due to its unique wavelength, the energy from the ProYellow laser is absorbed by both pigmentation and the underlying blood vessels.
 This results in breakdown of pigmentation and at the same time, reduces the blood supply to the skin cells that produce these pigments.
-This will prevent these skin cells from producing pigments and ensure longer-lasting results.
+Not only is this an effective pigmentation removal treatment in Singapore, it will prevent these skin cells from producing pigments and ensure longer-lasting results.

 Discovery Pico laser:

-The latest technology when it comes to pigmentation and tattoo removal, the Discovery Pico comes in 3 different wavelengths – 532nm, 1064nm and 694nm wavelength.
+The latest technology when it comes to tattoo and pigmentation removal, the Discovery Pico comes in 3 different wavelengths – 532nm, 1064nm and 694nm wavelength.
 Each wavelength is used to target different pigmentations at different layers of the skin, therefore removing pigmentation more effectively and quickly.

 The standout technological advancement of the pico laser is the laser’s very short pulse duration.
 Compared to its predecessor, the Q-switched laser, the pico laser has a pico-second pulse duration compared to a nano-second pulse duration (the q-switched laser).